Key Takeaway

 Debt Management

-With a debt management plan, you can enroll all your eligible debts into the program.
-Once enrolled, you can make a single payment each month which will be distributed to your different lenders.
+You can also enroll all your eligible debts into a debt management program.
+Once enrolled, you can make a single payment each month which will be distributed to all your different lenders on your behalf, ensuring your bills are paid on time and paid to each lender in the proper amount(s).

 Credit Counseling